HayesBarber/spaced-repetition-learning/README.md

 srl config --max-days-without-audit 0
 ```

-Configure the maximum number of backups to retain for `srl backup` (default is 10):
+Configure the maximum number of backups to retain for `srl backup create` (default is 10):

 ```bash
 srl config --max-backups 5